ErenalpK/2026worldcup_prediction/README.md

 ## **Research Question**

-**Can national team success in the FIFA World Cup be systematically measured and compared using historical tournament data?**
+**Can a stage-based scoring system systematically measure and compare national team success in the FIFA World Cup across different confederations?**
 - Are UEFA teams statistically more successful than CONMEBOL teams in the World Cup?
 - Does FIFA Ranking correlate with tournament performance?